iptc/sport-schema/docs/usecases.markdown

 To plan and track progress, and to make sure our model solves real-world problems, we are taking a use case-driven approach when designing the IPTC Sport Schema.

 The use cases are written as questions.
-Each use case /question should be answered with a SPARQL query based on our sample triples generated from converted SportsML files.
+Each use case/question should be answered with a SPARQL query based on our sample triples generated from converted SportsML files.

 Implementing all of these use cases, along with the corresponding sample data triples, is a work in progress, but most use cases are now implemented.

-# All-Time Statistics and Results Questions
+## All-Time Statistics and Results Questions

-## Player (also known as Athlete)
+### Player (also known as Athlete)
 1. What are Player X's all-time career stats (Goals, assists, etc.)?
 1. What are Player X's biographical details (Height, weight, nationality, place and date of birth, etc.)?
 1. Which teams did Player X play for during their career?

-## Team
+### Team
 1. What is Team Y's overall record throughout history (or in a given date range)?
 1. Which championships/competitions has Team Y won throughout history (or in a given date range)?
 1. Which players were on Team Y at a given time (including "right now")?
 1. Handling teams that move cities and change names - e.g. New Orleans Jazz became Utah Jazz - all players were the same, it was the same legals entity, but the name and home stadium changed. (*Not yet handled*)

-# Season Questions
+## Season Questions

-## Player
+### Player
 1. What are Player X's stats for Season Z (Goals, assists, etc.)?

-## Team
+### Team
 1. Who plays for Team Y in Season Z (including jersey number, position, etc.)?
 1. What is Team Y's record so far in Season Z (games played, wins, losses, ties, clean sheets/shutouts, etc.)?
 1. What is Team Y's record for Season Z broken down into home and away events?
 1. What were the scores for and against for Team Y in Season Z?
-1. How many penalty shots were taken against Team Y and allowed?
+1. How many penalty shots were taken for and allowed against Team Y in Season Z?
 1. What infractions were committed by Team Y in Season Z, broken down by type (yellow/red, fouls, TK, particular for other sports)?

-## League
+### League
 1. What are the current team standings for Season Z?
 (Includes games played, wins, losses, ties, etc.)
 1. Who is the current scoring leader for Season Z?
 1. Which players are the top 20 scorers across all teams in Season Z?